Transparent dark purple Travel Guide by Insurte logo

 Finding a university in Florence

-Florence offers several different academic programs for international students, depending on the duration of your stay and your area of study.
+Florence offers several different academic programs for international students, depending on the duration of your stay and your area of study, as well as whether or not you speak Italian.

 It's common for international students to study abroad with the help of their current university (as an undergrad, for example) or a third-party service that specializes in programs.
-These resources can be invaluable but may also come at an additional fee.
-They will typically already have relationships with local services and universities.
-Additionally, they sometimes offer assistance with housing, the visa process, etc.
+Third-party organizations can be great, but they do usually have associated fees.
+Both universities and reputable travel-abroad programs already have relationships with local services and universities.
+They also sometimes offer assistance with housing, the visa process, etc.

-If that's not an option for you, it's still possible to study in Florence by finding a school that accepts international students!
+If neither of those is an option for you, it's still possible to study in Florence by finding a school that accepts international students!
 As long as you get an acceptance letter and a visa, you're good to go.

 Apply for admission